iamSahdeep/blogsah/src/pages/contact.md

     title: Contact
     weight: 5
 template: contact
-subtitle: Let's make something incredible together.
+subtitle: Don't be a Stranger, just say hello :)
 img_path: "/images/contact-me.jpg"

 ---
 Hi there!
+Its always a joy to hear from you :D

-Thank you so much for your interest in working together.
-Please fill the contact form below or send us an email at [sahdeepsingh98@gmail.com](mailto:sahdeepsingh98@gmail.com)
+Please fill the contact form below or send me an email at [sahdeepsingh98@gmail.com](mailto:sahdeepsingh98@gmail.com)

 Cheers,